Claire Davison

 My research project

-Advancement of laser-based atomic spectroscopy techniques for biological sample analysis; from elemental profiling of tissues down to the cell organelle levelInvestigating the advancement of atomic spectroscopy techniques, specifically Single Particle - Inductively Coupled Plasma - Mass Spectrometry (SP-ICP-MS), Laser Induced Breakdown Spectroscopy (LIBS) and Laser Ablation - Inductively Coupled Plasma - Mass Spectrometry (LA-ICP-MS), for the elemental analysis of biological tissue, single cells and bacteria.
-Main objectives of the project include the optimization of sample preparation, calibration and instrumental analysis, with applications in Mycobacterium Tuberculosis research and treatment.
+Advancement of laser-based atomic spectroscopy techniques for biological sample analysis; from elemental profiling of tissues down to the cell organelle levelPhD student investigating the advancement of laser based atomic spectroscopy techniques for the elemental analysis of biological tissue and single cells.
+My research is focused on the optimisation of sample preparation, calibration and instrumental analysis using Single Particle - Inductively Coupled Plasma - Mass Spectrometry (SP-ICP-MS), Laser Induced Breakdown Spectroscopy (LIBS) and Laser Ablation - Inductively Coupled Plasma - Mass Spectrometry (LA-ICP-MS).

 Supervisors